 People love to visualize their food and drink experience before they come in or when they’re deciding which restaurant or bar to patronize.
 Professional photography can be pricey, but it can be well worth it when you can feature striking images on your website and print them on menus, posters and social media.

 Your website can be a strong marketing tool for your bar, especially if it features plenty of photos of your food, drinks, staff, and ambiance.
 Hire a photographer to highlight the best of your menu and décor because Web pages with images get 94% more views than text-only pages, and people are more likely to remember images over text.
-Your specials may change over time, but most of your photography can be evergreen and can be used in a variety of ways.
+Your specials may change over time, but most of your photography can be

 5. Offer Unique Specials